Tony-91/atm_app_mysql/README.md

 Overall, this program demonstrates basic database connectivity and CRUD (Create, Read, Update, Delete) operations using JDBC and MySQL, as well as basic user input/output using Scanner and standard input/output streams.

-## Code & Algorithm Review
+# Code & Algorithm Review
-Some potenital updates after reviewing the code and logic Use prepared statements: Instead of concatenating the PIN number directly into the SQL query, it's recommended to use a prepared statement.
+Some potenital updates after reviewing the code and logic:

+1. Use prepared statements instead of concatenating the PIN number directly into the SQL query, it's recommended to use a prepared statement.
 This helps prevent SQL injection attacks and improves performance.
 For example, instead of `String query = "SELECT * FROM new_table where ac_no=" +pin;`, we can use:

 ```
 String query = "SELECT * FROM new_table where ac_no=?";